 Dmitri Pavlov

-Assistant Professor of Mathematics, Department of Mathematics and Statistics, Texas Tech University.
+Associate Professor of Mathematics, Department of Mathematics and Statistics, Texas Tech University.

 Email: dmitri.pavlov[remove this text]@ttu.edu.